 Dr. Vannicelli leads several evening therapy groups for high functioning adults (early 30s through late 70s) in Cambridge and the Boston Area.
 Group themes include relationship issues, parenting, career issues, dealing with aging parents, managing anxiety and depression, and aging.

 Adults in Transition

-Group for Adult Male and Female Clients (early 40s to early 60s).
+Group for Adult Male and Female Clients (early 40s to late 60s).
 For high functioning individuals, many of whom suffer from depression, anxiety, or addiction problems (once stabilized) who find that issues from their family of origin are often replicated in current relationships, influencing communication, authenticity, and intimacy.
 These issues may also play out currently in dealing with offspring, aging parents, spouses and ex-spouses, as well as ongoing life transitions.